EnsembleProjects/datalabs/README.md

 #### What is a cloud-native application?

-[Various definitiond - extract key characteristics]
+[Various definitions - extract key characteristics]

 #### What is a DataLab?